mui/toolpad/docs/data/toolpad/components/button.md

-# Button component
+# Button

 <p class="description">Guide to configure a button component in Toolpad.</p>

 Buttons allow users to take actions, make choices with a single tap.
+Detailed documentation of the component properties is available in the reference section for [button](/toolpad/reference/components/button/#properties).

 {{"component": "modules/components/button.js"}}

 ## Variations

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/components/button/variations.png", "alt": "Variations of button in Toolpad", "caption": "Variations of button in Toolpad", "indent": 1}}

-Detailed documentation on the above properties is available in the reference section for [button](/toolpad/reference/components/button/#properties).

 ## Usage